Zettelkasten-Method/zettelkasten.de/content/course/index.md

 The course consists of 6 sessions, each lasting 120 minutes.
 The first 5 are structured, the last one will be an open consulting session to close all the open loops and answer open questions.

 The course is limited to 10 participants at a time.
-The next cohort will start end of March.
+The next cohort will start end of April.

 Make sure to [subscribe to our newsletter](/newsletter) to keep updated.

 The price for the course is €299 (US$329).

-Next cohort starts at the end of March.
+Next cohort starts at the end of April.
 Exact date will be announced.

 <%= email("saschafast@gmail.com", subject: "ZK 101 Workshop Pre-Sale", message: "Hi Sascha!\n\nI am [YOUR NAME] and I want to secure a spot for the ZK 101 live workshop.\n\nPlease send a payment request for the EUR 299 / USD 329!".uri_encoded, classes: "coaching__action", text: "Secure a spot now") %>